pg-goose/pg-goose/README.md

-# 👋 Hi, I'm pg-goose
+# 👋 Hey, call me _pg-goose_

-## About Me
+## Me

+- I believe in free/libre software and I’m keen to start contributing, first issues coming soon.
+- Early stage and exploring my lane.
+Embedded programming 🤖 is what keeps me curious.
+- I fell for Go’s simplicity and minimalism.
+Now I’m a fan of the language, its philosophy, and ecosystem.
+- Thanks to university projects and hackathons I’ve touched many stacks, and I learn deeply and quickly when needed.
+- Motorbike rider and indoor climbing enjoyer.

+## 📚 My History
-Currently, I'm a Software Engineering student who dove head-first into real-world development when Piveu offered me the chance to join their project mid course.
-Since then, I've helped iterate our solution into an on-site IoT platform specialized for operating rooms.

-Therefore, I'm a Fullstack Engineer at **Piveu Medtech Solutions**, where I develop every part of our core product.
-From frontend and backend to hardware, firmware, architecture, and even CI/CD pipelines.
-Though our project is private, I'm happy to provide a contact reference for interested employers*.
+I’m a Software Engineering student who dove head-first into real-world development when Piveu invited me to join mid-course.
+Since then, I’ve helped evolve an on-premise IoT platform for operating rooms.
+I work as a Full-stack Engineer at **Piveu Medtech Solutions**, contributing across the stack: frontend, backend, hardware, firmware, architecture, and CI/CD.
+The project is private, but I’m happy to share a contact reference with interested employers.
+As we enter the handoff phase, I’m finalizing deliverables, documenting systems, and supporting knowledge transfer to ensure a smooth transition.

-As the project enters its handoff phase, I’m finalizing deliverables, documenting systems, and supporting knowledge transfer to ensure a smooth transition.
-With this milestone, I’m actively exploring my next step, a career change to embeeded programing.
-Ideally, I’m seeking an internship arranged under an **internship agreement** with my university, where I can contribute immediately while aligning the role with my academic program.
-If that sounds like a fit, I’d love to connect.
+I’m now exploring my next step: moving into **embedded programming**.

-## 🛠️ Top Technical Skills
+## 🛠️ Recent skills

+- **Go**
 - **Docker**
-- **Golang**
 - **Python**
 - **SQL**
 - **SvelteKit** (TypeScript, CSS, HTML)

-> These are just my most fresh skills!
-But I've been familiarized on a lot of fronts thanks to uni projects and Hackathons.

----
+- CI/CD, firmware basics, and more

-> If you're interested in learning more about my work at Piveu, feel free to reach out for a reference!
+> Curious about my work at Piveu?
+Reach out and I can provide a reference contact.

+## 🪿 Now

+Curating my portfolio and scraping the 🦀 rust off my C while I steer toward low-level embedded work.
+I’ll be spending the next few months on hands-on C and dipping my toes on embedded programming.